John R. Parker

 Northern District of Texas

 Mr. Parker has been serving as the United States Attorney since December 2014.
-As U.S. Attorney, he is the chief federal law enforcement officer responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Texas, which covers 100 counties, over 95,000 square miles, and a population of approximately eight million.
+As U.S. Attorney, he is the chief federal law enforcement officer responsible for all federal criminal prosecutions and civil litigation involving the United States in the Northern District of Texas, which covers 100 counties, over 96,000 square miles, and a population of approximately eight million.
 Mr. Parker oversees a staff of approximately 100 attorneys and 115 support staff assigned among five division offices.

 Prior to his appointment as an Assistant United States Attorney, Mr. Parker was in private practice for six years.
 He received his BA and MBA degrees from the University of Dallas and his JD degree from Texas Tech University School of Law.